huaipeng/ncc.simulator.exe/README.md

 ## 1. **Install Dependency Libraries Before to Run the Simulator**

-The simulator only needs one dependency libraries: Protobuf.
-The simulator use Protobuf version is 3.4.0.
-You can download source code from:
+The simulator requires a dependency library: Protobuf.
+The version of Protobuf utilized by the simulator is 3.4.0.
+You can acquire the source code from the following link:

       https://github.com/google/protobuf/releases/download/v3.4.0/protobuf-cpp-3.4.0.zip

-After downloading the source code, user can install Protobuf library from source code following below steps:
+Once the source code is downloaded, users can proceed to install the Protobuf library from the source code by following the steps outlined below:

-  1.1   ***Install dependency libraries for the protobuf***.
-On Ubuntu, you can install them with:
+  1.1   ***Install dependency libraries of the protobuf***.
+To ensure proper installation of Protobuf from source code, it is necessary to install the required dependency libraries.
+On Ubuntu, you can execute the following command to install the dependencies for Protobuf:

      $ sudo apt-get install autoconf automake libtool curl make g++ unzip